gbordyugov/HaskellIntro/day01.md

 "Old McDonald had a" ++ "farm"
 ~~~

-When concatenating a large number of lists, how to ensure the right
+When concatenating a large number of lists, how to ensure right
 associativity?

 In other words, we want to ensure